ebertolazzi/GenericContainer/docs_build/sphinx/index.rst

     -  matrix of floating point
     -  matrix of complex floating point

-in addition to this data type the following two container are added
+in addition to this data type the following two container data are avaiable

 -  vector of ``GenericContainer``
 -  map of ``GenericContainer``